rieckpil/progmot/content/post/proofread-one-year-course-release.md

 I never thought that many people would enroll in the course at this stage.
 I was expecting 20 customers in the first month.

-From this release day forward, I almost used every day to work on the remaining course lessons.
+From release day onwards, I used almost every day to work on the remaining course lessons.
 It took me two and a half months to finish the course.

 ## A Note on Effort